Dylan Lawlor: Club career

-A central defender, he was born in Caerphilly, Wales.
-He joined Cardiff City at the age of 7 years-old.
-He was one of a number of young Welsh players at Cardiff City name-checked by Cardiff U21 boss Darren Purse as having high potential, in May 2024.
+A central defender, he was born in Caerphilly, Wales and attended Ysgol Gyfun Cwm Rhymni (a Welsh-medium secondary school).
+He joined Cardiff City at the age of seven.
+He was one of a number of young Welsh players at Cardiff City name-checked by Cardiff U21 boss Darren Purse in May 2024 as having high potential.
 That season, he had captained the Cardiff City U21 team.

 He made his senior debut for Cardiff City under manager Omer Riza, starting their 2-0 FA Cup defeat on 28 February 2025 against Aston Villa, as a 19 year-old.

 Having established himself as a starting centre-back under new manager Brian Barry-Murphy in the early weeks of the 2025–26 season, he was named EFL Young Player of the Month for August 2025.
+He continued to impress over the first few months of the season, reportedly drawing interest from Bundesliga club Bayern Munich ahead of the January transfer window.

 International career

-Born in Wales, Lawlor is of Irish descent.
-He captained Wales at under-16 and under-19 level.
+Born in Wales, Lawlor is of partial Irish descent and could have qualified to play for Ireland.
+He has captained Wales at under-16 and under-19 level.
 In March 2023, he scored a late header to ensure Wales Under-17s qualified for the European U17 Championships for the first time, in a 2-2 draw with Montenegro U17.
 On 6 June 2025 Lawlor made his Wales under-21 debut in a friendly match against Norway.

 Lawlor was called up to the Wales senior squad for the first time for the World Cup qualifying match against Belgium on 9 June 2025.
 On 4 September 2025 he made his international debut for Wales in the starting line-up for the World Cup qualifying match 1-0 win against Kazakhstan.
 Lawlor was awarded the Man-of-the-Match award for his performance.